CatGaster/Dice-Discord-Bot/README.md

 - `python-dotenv`: For managing environment variables.
 - `random`: Random number generation for dice rolls.
 - `re`: Input handling for additional dice modifiers.
+- `openai`: For interacting with the OpenAI API for Wise Wizard Baltazar.

 ## License